chinakids/AlphaJS/README.md

 # AlphaJS
-any application that can be written in JavaScript, will eventually be written in JavaScript.  ---- Atwood
+Any application that can be written in JavaScript, will eventually be written in JavaScript.  ---- Atwood